Cantor Fitzgerald slashes price target on Rubicon Technologies Inc. [RBT] – find out why.

 Sponsored

-Rubicon Technologies, Inc. (“Rubicon” or the “Company”) (NYSE: RBT), a leading provider of software-based waste, recycling, and fleet operations products for businesses and governments worldwide, today reported financial and operational results for the second quarter of 2023.
+Rubicon Technologies, Inc. (“Rubicon” or the “Company”) (NYSE: RBT), a leading provider of software-based waste, recycling, and fleet operations products for businesses and governments worldwide, today announced the completion of two additional strategic financing objectives.

+Over the last 12 months, RBT stock dropped by -88.97%.
+The one-year Rubicon Technologies Inc. stock forecast points to a potential upside of 75.3.
+The average equity rating for RBT stock is currently 1.30, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 4.29M shares, RBT reached a trading volume of 9304306 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $169.71 million, with 292.03 million shares outstanding and 169.12 million shares in the current float.
+Compared to the average trading volume of 4.60M shares, RBT stock reached a trading volume of 6243183 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RBT shares is $2.47 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RBT stock is a recommendation set at 1.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.